BalakumaranM/balakumaranm.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my personal website!
 I’m Balakumaran Murugesan, completed Masters in Aerospace Engineering.
-I focused on Aircraft Structures in my Masters—especially composite structures.
+I focused on Aircraft Structures in my Masters, especially composite structures.
 My interests and favorite subjects are Vibrations, Composite Materials, and Structural Health Monitoring.
 I also have industry experience in deep learning, computer vision, and NLP applications.
 Right now, I am focused on solving problems related to structures and vibrations using deep learning approaches.

-### What I Do:
-- **AI & Machine Learning in Aircraft Structures**: Building deep learning models for structural and vibration applications.

 ---